edgd1er/jeedom-rpi/README.md

 upgrade to bullseye postponed due to plugins still using python2.7 ( [openzwave](https://github.com/jeedom/plugin-openzwave/blob/beta/docs/en_US/index.md), maybe others ...)

 According to [Jeedom's documentation](https://doc.jeedom.com/en_US/plugins/automation%20protocol/zwavejs/): "ZwaveJs: This plugin is compatible with Debian 11 “Bullseye” and is therefore the official plugin to be preferred to manage your Z-Wave network in Jeedom."
 No Hope to have Zwave plugin to be ported on bullseye.
+Please see [zwaveJs](##zwajeJs) section, if you plan to us that plugin.

 ### Installation